Tythos/ouroboros/TASKS.md

 - [x] Extract material properties of scene graph node into a new model, including shaders, programs, loading/unloading, and bindings behaviors

+- [x] Work through hierarchical scene graph node models with parent/child transforms to verify renderer tree walk (may require slighlty more sophisticated objects, like cubes)

+- [x] Research GLTF structure to inform scene graph design and update SceneGraphNode to be GLTF-compatible

 ## Active Sprint

-- [ ] Work through hierarchical scene graph node models with parent/child transforms to verify renderer tree walk (may require slighlty more sophisticated objects, like cubes)
+- [ ] Basic textured sphere example (ambient lighting only for now, as we don't have a lighting model integrated yet)

 ## Backlog

-### Epic 2: Content & Scene Architecture
+### *EPIC*: Content & Scene Architecture

-- [ ] Research GLTF structure to inform scene graph design (do this BEFORE implementing scene graph)

 - [ ] Implement basic mesh loading (start with OBJ or simple format)